World’s End estate

 Name What they offer Location

-Kensington and Chelsea Council Employment and Skills Team @ Worlds End and Lots Road Big Local
+Kensington and Chelsea Council Employment and Skills Team at Worlds End and Lots Road Big Local

 The team offers monthly sessions at The Big Local advising and assisting residents in finding employment.